paulmarrington/lispz/manuscript/macros.md

 # Defining a Macro

 A macro is defined by giving it a name, list of parameters and a body.
+In other words it looks and behaves like a function.
 In it's simplest form the parameters are substituted into the body at reference time.
-It is like a function expanded in-line.
+It is like a function expanded in-line - or a C text substitution macro.

 Immediate actions are required to modify the JavaScript output during the compile stage (ast to JavaScript).